ahmadhassan7/Open-COVID-19-Dataset/README.md

-# COVID-19-Padchest-dataset
+# COVID-19-Dataset
 ## Note: please do not claim diagnostic performance of a model without a clinical study.
 This is basically for research purpose.

-Combination of data from the PadChest dataset with datasets based on COVID-19 pathology to provide the open scientific community with data of clinical-scientific value that helps early detection of COVID-19.
+Combination of data from the PadChest dataset and with other datasets based on COVID-19 pathology to provide the open scientific community with data of clinical-scientific value that helps early detection of COVID-19.

 Collection of chest X-ray images data that will be used to training Deep Learning (DL) models.
 Such training is meant to obtain an early detection of infection and pneumonia by Covid from a simple chest X-ray.